 Back to top

 Refugees can have free NHS hospital treatment.
-If you’re an asylum seeker and your application for UK citizenship is still being considered, you can have free hospital treatment.
-If your application and any appeal is rejected, you may be asked to pay for any new treatment.
-Treatment that began before your application or appeal was rejected should be completed free of charge.
+If you’re an asylum seeker and your application for recognition as a refugee is still being considered, you can have free hospital treatment.
+If your application and any appeal is rejected, any treatment that began before your application or appeal was rejected will be completed free of charge.